Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 A subset of data from a data warehouse is called a data mart.
 Data marts only focus on one subject or functional area.
 A warehouse might contain all relevant sources for an enterprise, but a data mart might store only a single department’s sources.
 Because data marts are generally a copy of data already contained in a data warehouse, they are often fast and simple to implement.

+------------------------------------------ VELOCITY ----------------------------------------------------------------------------------------

+When businesses need rapid insights from the data they are collecting, but the systems in place simply cannot meet the need, there's a velocity problem.

+Data processing means the collection and manipulation of data to produce meaningful information.
+Data collection is divided into two parts, data collection and data processing.

+Data processing may only need to be performed once a day, making results available the following morning, or it may need to be performed and made available immediately.
+This variance in the speed at which data processing must occur can be broken down into four categories.

+SO BASICALLY :

+1. BATCH PROCESSING :
+ a.
+SCHEDULED:
+ b.
+PERIODIC:

+ 2. STREAM PROCESSING:
+ a.
+NEAR REAL TIME:
+ b.
+REAL TIME: